Ablating Concepts in Text-to-Image Diffusion Models: Implementation details

 \lblsec{implementation_details} We describe additional details for our method, baselines, and evaluation setup.
 Our code is built on top of Custom Diffusion repo~\footnote{https://github.com/adobe-research/custom-diffusion}.

 \myparagraph{Cross-Attention.} We train with a batch size of $8$ and learning rate $2\times 10^{-6}$ (scaled by the batch size).
 All qualitative samples are shown with $100$ training steps for our $\methodmodel$ variant, $200$ steps for the $\methoddata$ variant, and $50$ steps for the loss maximation baseline.
+To ablate multiple style or instaces from the model we fine-tune for longer iterations in the multiple of total ablated concepts.

 \myparagraph{Embedding.} We train with a batch size of $8$ and learning rate $1\times 10^{-5}$ (scaled by the batch size).
 All qualitative samples are shown with $200$ training steps.

 \myparagraph{Full-weights.} When fine-tuning all weights of the U-Net, training is done on batch-size $4$ instead of $8$ (because of increased memory requirement) with a learning rate of $5\times 10^{-7}$ (without any scaling with the batch size).
 All qualitative samples are shown with $200$ training steps for ablating style and instance concepts.
 In the case of ablating memorized images, we used $1\times 10^{-6}$ learning rate and $800$ training steps except for {\menlo Anne Graham Lotz} case for which we used the above default values.